USEPA/e-manifest/docs/src/Services/Manifest/ui-link.md

    }
    ```

    - 3.10.
-If provided page == "Sign" and manifest is in "Pending" status then the service generates following error:
+If provided `page` is equal to "Sign" and manifest is in "Pending" status then the service generates
+     following error:

    ```json
    {